Makes: One 32 oz bottle (about a quart)

 - Add the rest of the juice and water, leaving 2 inches of headspace.
 Secure the top.

 - Let ferment until well carbonated and tangy (about 3 days).
 In colder homes, fermentation might take 5 days or more.
 Important!
-Carefully burp the bottle often (daily, as needed) to release the pressure, then secure the top again.
+Carefully burp the bottle several times a day to release the pressure, then secure the top again.

 - When ready, place in the fridge to slow down the carbonation.
-You can enjoy the drink right away, but keep it stored in the fridge, and keep popping the top gently daily to release pressure, as needed.
+You can enjoy the drink right away, but keep it stored in the fridge, and keep popping the top gently to release pressure daily, as needed.
 Consume within 1-2 weeks.

 Note: Store the starter culture in the refrigerator or freezer until you're ready to use it.

 Reculturing: For best results, reculture within 1 week.
 To make a new bottle, use ½ cup of kefir soda from your prepared kefir soda as a starter, 2 cups of juice or coconut water, and just under 1½ cups of water.
 DO NOT ADD NEW STARTER FROM A SACHET.
 Mix the ingredients and ferment in a sealed brewing bottle on the counter for a day or two, depending on the ambient temperature.
-Carefully pop the top often to release pressure.
+Carefully pop the top several times a day to release pressure.

 Go to Kefir Soda Fun & Fizzy Recipes